AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/map-group-adh.md

 1. Select **Add Group**.

-1. In the **Name** field, enter the name or first few characters of the AVEVA Connect group name, then press Enter.
+1. In the **Name** field, enter the name or first few characters of an AVEVA Connect group name, then press Enter.

-  The group appears in the **Name** field.

 1. Assign a role, or multiple roles, to the group to control the actions members can take in the AVEVA Data Hub portal, then select **Save**.

+    AVEVA recommends mapping the Connect groups that you created in <xref:create-group> to the built-in tenant roles.

    - For more information on the six built-in tenant roles, see <xref:ccRoles>.
    - For more information on creating a custom role, see <xref:gpRoles>.